 Lee Strubinger

-Reporter/ProducerLee Strubinger is SDPB’s Rapid City-based news and political reporter.
-A former reporter for Fort Lupton Press (CO) and Colorado Public Radio, Lee holds a master’s in public affairs reporting from the University of Illinois-Springfield.
+Reporter/ProducerLee Strubinger is SDPB’s Rapid City-based politics and public policy reporter.
+Lee is a two-time national Edward R. Murrow Award winning reporter.
+He holds a master’s in public affairs reporting from the University of Illinois-Springfield.

 -